-Q. Any advice for visitors as far as conduct and behaviour at the temples goes?
+Q. Any responsible travel tips for visitors as far as conduct and behaviour at the temples goes?

 A. I would suggest that the set of outdoors ethics about “leaving no trace” is equally applicable to the temples of Angkor.
 The careless attitude of many foreigners towards the temples and towards the customs and beliefs of the local people to whom these are living, sacred monuments is pretty alarming for me not only as an archaeologist but also on a personal level.